Housing and Meals

 - Students who are accompanied by their parents will stay in the single rooms with two beds, which share a common bathroom with the next room.

-Advanced String Program participants will check in from 9-11 on Sunday morning.
-Check-In location is the 1st floor lobby of Walker Hall.
+Check in is from 1-4pm on Sunday afternoon in the 1st floor lobby of Walker Hall.
 Registration packets containing student schedules, name tags, meal tickets and other Institute information will be available when you check into your dorm.
-Lunch on Sunday will be catered at the dorms for Advanced String Camp Students and their families.
 The first meal in the cafeteria for meal ticket holders or cash-line is on Sunday from 5:00 to 6:30 p.m.

 What To Bring